wkoszek/me/source/blog/2017-05-31-how-to-select-an-open-source-project-to-contribute-to.html.md

 spellcheck-allow:
 ---

-I don't remember which audiobook I heard it from, but the author stated everything leads to four things: status, power, money, and popularity.
+I don't remember which audiobook I heard it from, but the author stated we all seek and are directed by four things: status, power, money, and popularity.
 Working on software is no different: people don't spend their private time in front of the computer hacking code without a reason.

 My view is that it's good--contributing to the Open Source makes sense, after all.
 Most of the time.
 Here we will talk about projects which you should focus on, depending on your goals.

 ## Status: using Open Source to get a real-world experience

+**Example:** FreeBSD, NetBSD, OpenBSD, Linux, GNOME, KDE, NGINX, Apache

 For real-world experience, you must find big, well-established software projects.
 They must have many people contributing.
 The structure of the